To Alter or to Abolish

 New Principles for the 21st Century

-This book is my seminal work providing foundation for much of my writings and philosophy.
-A full length scholarly effort about why conflict exists in modern social and legal systems.
+This book provides foundation for much of my writings and philosophy.
+A full length effort about why conflict exists in modern social and legal systems.

 The title of the book is To Alter or to Abolish.
 Those words are from the American Declaration of Independence.
 The subtitle of the book is “New Principles for the 21st Century.”
 My thesis is to demonstrate why current social and legal processes are failing.
 My book is not a web site soap box rant, but is a serious effort to provide a scholarly discussion about a contentious topic — the principles human choose to live by.